Connecticut Route 137: History

 A previous road called State Highway 137 was created in the 1920s, which followed contemporary Route 101 between Route 169 and Route 12.
 This route, in eastern Connecticut, shared no overlap with contemporary Route 137.

 In late 1931, a route roughly corresponding to contemporary Route 137 was proposed as Route 27.
-However, the route's numbering was re-designated to correspond to match the be continuous New York State Route 137 across the state border.
+However, the route's numbering was re-designated to correspond to match New York State Route 137 across the state border.

 The current Route 137 was first commissioned in 1932.
 In its original form, the southern portion of the route ran alongside Summer Street instead of Washington Boulevard.
 In the 1920s, this route had been known as State Highway 318.
 The original path of Route 137 consisted only of High Ridge Road.
 Its southern terminus was located at the intersection of Long Ridge Road (Route 104), Summer and Bedford Streets, also known as "Bull's Head", in Stamford.

-In 1956, the Westchester Planning Department proposed a "Stamford - Bedford Village Road" between Connecticut Route 104 and Connecticut Route 137.
+In 1956, the Westchester Planning Department proposed a "Stamford–Bedford Village Road" between Route 104 and Route 137.
 This was never built.

 In 1959, Connecticut's government spent $2.2 million on widening High Ridge Road, a segment of Route 137, from two lanes to four lanes.

 In 1962, the Tri-State Transportation Committee proposed expanding Route 137 to be four lanes divided with a median and no access control, from I-95 to the Merritt Parkway.
 This was never implemented.

 In 1969, the government of Westchester County proposed expanding Route 137 to be a freeway from New York State Route 172 south.
-The planned called for the creation of interchanges at the Merritt Parkway, Connecticut Route 104, U.S. Route 1, and I-95.
-The road also might have continued south to a proposed bridge to Long Island (see Long Island Crossing).This plan was never implemented.
+The planned called for the creation of interchanges at the Merritt Parkway, Route 104, US 1, and I-95.
+The road also might have continued south to a proposed bridge to Long Island.
+This plan was never implemented.

 In 1976, the southern portion of Route 137, south of Bull's Head, was changed.
 The route previously ran along Summer Street, but was re-designated to run along Cold Spring Road and Washington Boulevard.
 Route 104, which originally extended south into downtown Stamford using Bedford and Summer Street, was cut back to end at its current southern terminus at the same time.

 In November 2023, following numerous major crashes along the southern portion of Washington Boulevard, the Connecticut State Department of Transportation floated redesigning part of the route to include cycling infrastructure and additional traffic calming devices.